 In 1982, David Chaum introduced the concept of Blind signatures, which guaranteed the privacy of the sender of information.
-It was built for voting systems and digital cash systems.
-He introduced the idea of Ecash as an anonymous cryptographic electronic money or electronic cash system, that was commercialized through his company Digicash, which was used as a micropayment system at one US bank from 1995 to 1998.
+It was conceptualized for use in voting systems and digital cash systems.
+Chaum introduced the idea of “Ecash” as an anonymous cryptographic electronic money or electronic cash system, which was commercialized through his company “Digicash” and used as a micropayment system at one US bank from 1995 to 1998.
 The system was dissolved in 1998, possibly because he was ahead of his time, as e-commerce applications were not that widespread yet.

-In 2004, Hal Finney introduced the first reusable PoW system before the emergence of Bitcoin.
-He introduced the idea that the value of an RPoW token is guaranteed by the value of the real-world resources required to “mint” a PoW token.
-Finney also received the first Bitcoin transaction from Bitcoin’s creator — Satoshi Nakamoto — in 2009.
-Finney apparently lived in the same town as a Japanese-American named “Dorian Satoshi Nakamoto,” who has often denied having been involved in Bitcoin.
-This fact added to speculation that he may have been Bitcoin’s creator, which he always denied.
+In 2004, Hal Finney introduced a reusable PoW system (RPoW), a concept where the value of a token is guaranteed by the value of the real-world resources required to “mint” a PoW token.
+The fact that Finney received the first Bitcoin transaction from Satoshi Nakamoto in 2009, and that he apparently lived in the same town as a person called “Dorian Satoshi Nakamoto,” led to speculation that he may have been Satoshi, a rumor that he always denied.

-In 2008, the Bitcoin white paper was published under the pseudonym Satoshi Nakamoto.
-It was shortly after the peak of the financial crisis and the collapse of major banks like Lehman Brothers.
+Modern P2P networks such as Napster suffered from a missing incentive mechanism for network contributions, and early e-cash ideas were not able to defend against sybil attacks.
+The Bitcoin white paper, published in 2008 under the pseudonym Satoshi Nakamoto, resolved these issues by proposing a sybil attack–resistant incentive mechanism for collective validation of data.
+Proof-of-Work resolved the free-rider problem of previous P2P networks by introducing tokenized incentives to motivate all actors to contribute to the system in a truthful manner.
+Bitcoin was proposed in the aftermath of the financial crisis of 2008 and the collapse of major banks like Lehman Brothers.
 The aim was to provide a system for P2P electronic cash without banks.
-While the first specifications were implemented by Satoshi, a group of dedicated individuals gradually took over to implement further development of the code, which was finalized and deployed a few months later when the Bitcoin Network went live and the first block was created and the first bitcoin minted.
-However, it is interesting to note that the white paper did not talk about blockchain, only about a “chain of blocks.”
-The term “blockchain” became widespread years later when people started to replicate the Bitcoin codebase for developing alternative protocols.
+While the first specifications were implemented by Satoshi, a group of dedicated individuals gradually took over to implement further development of the code, which was finalized and deployed in early 2009.
+Interestingly, the Bitcoin white paper only mentioned a “chain of blocks.”
+The term “blockchain” became widespread years later, when people started to replicate the Bitcoin codebase for developing similar blockchain-based protocols.